Iloilo: Spanish colonial era

-In 1581, the encomienda in Ogtong was moved to La Villa Rica de Arevalo, because of frequent coastal raids by the Dutch privateers.
-Furthermore, an attack in the year 1600 (Part of the Spanish–Moro conflict) where there was a large Muslim armada to destroy Iloilo City, led by two Moros named Sirungan and Salikala who lead the Muslim force of 70 ships and 4,000 warriors that had raided and attacked several Visayan islands in order to abduct slaves to sell to their allies in the Sultanate of Demak and the Sultanate of Malacca, eventually caused the move of the city center further on to the mouth of the Irong-Irong river founding what is now Iloilo City and constructing Fort San Pedro to defend it in 1616.
+In 1581, the encomienda in Ogtong the second Spanish city in Panay island after Roxas City and founded by 80 colonists direct from Spain, the encomienda was soon moved to La Villa Rica de Arevalo, because of frequent coastal raids by the Dutch privateers.
+In 1586, it welcomed another 20 European Spanish Households and the garrison was reinforced by 30 Spanish and Mexican soldiers.

+However, an attack in the year 1600 (Part of the Spanish–Moro conflict) where there was a large Muslim armada to destroy Iloilo City, led by two Moros named Sirungan and Salikala who lead the Muslim force of 70 ships and 4,000 warriors that had raided and attacked several Visayan islands in order to abduct slaves to sell to their allies in the Sultanate of Demak and the Sultanate of Malacca, eventually caused the move of the city center further on to the mouth of the Irong-Irong river founding what is now Iloilo City and constructing Fort San Pedro to defend it in 1616.

 Nevertheless, when the 4,000 Moros led by Sirungan and Salikala tried to attack Iloilo City they were repulsed with heavy losses in the town of Arevalo by a force of 1,000 Hiligaynon warriors and 70 Mexican arquebusiers under the command of Juan García de Sierra, the Spanish officer who died in the battle.
 The Spanish Christianized the area.
+And starting 1603, as a reaction against Islamic raids, Iloilo province was reinforced by a consecutive number of 66, 50, 169, and then another 169 Mexican soldiers from Latin America during the years 1603, 1636, 1670, and 1672.

 Soon, the area itself began to prosper, due to its successful textile and sugar industry.
 As a result, it received Chinese immigrants from the west (that worked for its trades) and Latinos from the ports of Mexico in the east (to man its military installations).
 The Jesuits soon built a school for Spanish and Visayan boys in Tigbauan, Iloilo.
 Later in the 1700s, Iloilo was home to 166 Spanish Filipino families and 29,723 native families.
+Specifically, the capital at downtown Iloilo had 103 Spanish-Filipino families while the nearby Chinatown of Molo had 23 Spanish-Filipino families.
+Asides from these Spanish-Filipino families, there were also 470 Spanish-Filipino mestizo families; as well as 11 Chinese-Filipino families and 665 Chinese-Filipino Mestizo families that were scattered all across the province of Iloilo.